HL7/bulk-data/input/pagecontent/authorization.md

 ### Obtaining an Access Token

-By the time a client has been registered with the FHIR server, the key elements of organizational trust will have been established.
+By the time a client has been registered with the FHIR authorization server, the key elements of organizational trust will have been established.
 That is, the client will be considered "pre-authorized" to access FHIR resources.
 Then, at runtime, the client will need to obtain an access token in